Generic selectors

 Is there a cost for this service?

-• Palliative care services are available at no additional cost.
+• Support from a palliative care team member is available at no additional cost.

-• The Palliative Care Drug Program is available for Manitoba residents who are registered on the palliative care program by the Palliative Care Coordinator.
+• The Palliative Care Drug Program is available for Manitoba residents who are registered on the palliative care program.

 • Ambulance costs are not covered by the palliative care program.